mcrdjr/LEADERBOARD/README.md

 as of summer 2021 the phantomjs calls do not pull in the data any more.
 I'm not sure but I think it is related to shadow DOM, etc.

-I've had to create a pure Javascript solution made of slenium, jsforce and node to update the data until the next time SF changes things again.
+I've had to create a pure Javascript solution made of selenium, jsforce and node to update the data until the next time SF changes things again.

 I'll try to put up a repo of that project once I clean some stuff up...